Swift

 Why use generics?

 Generics enable us to write clear and concise code that works with any data type.
-By using placeholders (like T
+By using placeholders (like T), this reduces the risk of introducing bugs.

 Type parameters {.row-span-2}